MangoIV/le_chiff_ble/README.md

 All graphics on my PCB are handdrawn and belong to noone but me.

-**I do not take any respondibility for what you do with the files supplied here in any way.
+**I do not take any responsibility for what you do with the files supplied here in any way.
 Neither do I guarantee they're working for whatever purpose you intend ot use them.**

 ## State of the project
 ### implemented